I was on the phone the other day with one of my clients.

 In addition, builders are not building new units in the lower price range.
 If anything, the demand seems to be growing.

-#2 One- and two-bedroom units are in particularly high demand.
+#2 Two- and Three-bedroom units are in particularly high demand.

 These types of properties are always the easiest for us to keep rented.